 A broiler chicken, which refers to the type of category of chicken, is a meat bird.
 They are engineered and bred to mature quickly to reach market size faster than other types.

-Most broiler chickens are a combination of white rock and cornish cross breeds.
+Most broiler chickens are a combination of white rock and cornish cross breeds (Most Common Breeds Of Chickens).
 They weigh around 4.5 lbs and are bred to have larger thighs, legs, and breasts with less chewy muscle.
 This is most likely the chicken you would buy from your local grocery store.

 Cornish game hens are the females of this breed and tend to be much smaller and only weigh about 2.5 lbs at 5 weeks.